graycoreio/daffodil/docs/internal/testing/testing.md

 });
 ```

 The issue at hand here is that the `SomeImport` is not being accessed from the public-facing api of `@daffodil/library`, so we aren't adequately testing a true consumer interaction.
-A consuming application developer could attempt to write this same code with this exact dependency set and the code wouldn't work, because `SomeImport` may not be publicly exposed.
+A consuming application developer could attempt to write this same code with this exact dependency set and the code wouldn't work if `SomeImport` isn't publicly exposed.

 ## The Solution